npm/npm/README.md

 This'll create some stuff in `$HOME/.node_libraries`.
 It supports installing multiple versions of the same thing.
 Version activation, dependency resolution, and registry awareness are planned next.

+## Package Lifecycle Scripts

+npm supports the "scripts" member of the package.json script, for the following scripts:

+`preinstall` - Run BEFORE the package is installed

+`install` - Run AFTER the package is installed.

+`preactivate` - Run BEFORE the package is activated.

+`activate` - Run AFTER the package has been activated.

+`deactivate` - Run BEFORE the package is deactivated.

+`postdeactivate` - Run AFTER the package is deactivated.

+`uninstall` - Run BEFORE the package is uninstalled.

+`postuninstall` - Run AFTER the package is uninstalled.

+Package scripts are run in an environment where the package.json fields have been tacked onto the `npm_package_` prefix.
+So, for instance, if you had `{"name":"foo", "version":"1.2.5"}` in your package.json file, then in your various lifecycle scripts, this would be true:

+    process.env.npm_package_name === "foo"
+    process.env.npm_package_version === "1.2.5"

+Objects are flattened following this format, so if you had `{"scripts":{"install":"foo.js"}}` in your package.json, then you'd see this in the script:

+    process.env.npm_package_scripts_install = "foo.js"

+If the script exits with a code other than 0, then this will abort the process.

 ## Todo

 * Install packages from the registry